jlong5795/jlong5795/README.md

 ## I'm a soon to be Husband, Dog Father, Full Stack Web Developer, and Mentor!

 - 🔭 I have the privilege of leading an amazing dev team!
-- 📋 Working on an app for party plan professionals - ask me about it!
+- 📋 I work daily to affect meaningful change in people's lives
-- 🌱 I’m currently learning React Native
+- 🌱 I’m exploring what new technology I want to learn
-- 👯 I’m looking for developer roles and freelance work
+- 👯
 - 🥅 2021 Goals: Start blogging to help support the growth of other new developers
 - ⚡ Fun fact: I am an avid gamer (card, board, and video varieties)